Dkaattae/annual_quarter_report_and_stock_price/README.md

 > *step 4, run company_public_filing_business_section.yaml in kestra.*

-in file business_overview_v3.py an file public_company_filing_business_section.yaml, please change the header to your information.
+in file business_overview_v3.py and file public_company_filing_business_section.yaml, please change the header to your information.

-the flow will ask input of ticker, file type. code to extract recent 10-K file has been uploaed here.
+the flow will ask input of ticker, file type. this flow will extract item 1 business section from recent 10-K file.
 10-Q file is under development, will be updated. and older 10-K/10-Q file may be updated to include.

 there are some useless code about counting word of interest which is disabled. will count words in pyspark.

 Note: 1, there are some companies that do not have 10K filings because they are foriegn companies.

 2, there are a few companies, their filing does not include index in html.
-I ignore thoes companies for now.
+I ignore those companies for now.
 will be updated to extract from pure text.

 3, this is expandable to 10q file, md&a part. will be updated to include that.